Raymond-95/travelAppDemo/README.md

 # Future Improvement

 - The permission handling should be centralized in the React Native side, allowing us to manage permission success and failure actions in a consistent manner.
+- Implement error handling for remote image loading and the react-native-calendar-module to manage potential failures, such as network issues for images or permission and event creation errors in the calendar module.